yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 #### Experiment 1: Domains classification by the Topics API
-- Time to execute: about 30 min for the quick evaluation | 4h+ for longer one
+- Time to execute: about 30 min for the quick evaluation | 1h+ for longer one
-- Disk space: about 2GB
+- Disk space: about 150MB for quick evaluation | about 1.2GB for  longer one
 - Result or claim: [Main Result 1: The distribution of observed topics on the web is skewed](#main-result-1-the-distribution-of-observed-topics-on-the-web-is-skewed)